GANDAMU/tumbleweeder/README.md

 I'm sure if you can set up a slack slash command, then you have your own preference for webservers.
 I wrote tumbleweeder.py in python out of habit.
 I have my personal server set up with nginx/uwsgi, also out of habit.
 So what's included isn't ACTUALLY how I run it.

-Or if you're laxy just point your slack slash command to: http://stacksarelast.info/tumbleweed
+Or if you're lazy just point your slack slash command to: http://stacksarelast.info/tumbleweed

+In case I fall into a coma and the first thing I want to do when I wake up is recreate tumbleweeder, this will be nice for reference, I guess: https://api.slack.com/slash-commands#responding_to_a_command